Heather Ashton: Research

 Ashton's developed her expertise in the effects of psychoactive drugs and the effects of substances such as nicotine and cannabis on the brain.

 During the 1960s, benzodiazepines, like diazepam and temazepam, had become popular and were seen as safe and effective treatments for anxiety or insomnia.
-One study found that the overdose death rate among patients taking both benzodiazepines and opioids was 10 times higher than among those who only took opioids.
+Ashton found patients who had been on the medications for extended periods came to her with concerns about addiction and further health problems.

 Ashton's research on these drugs found that they could be used in the short term, but could lead to physical dependence over the long-term.
-She also recognised that this benzodiazepine withdrawal syndrome was very different from those addicted to illegal drugs.
+She developed an approach to withdrawal that supported the patient to control the rate at which the dose was tapered, often taking months or even longer.
 This led to her writing an important manual to help those who were trying to stop their prescribed benzodiazepine.
 This manual is now used all over the world.
 This book, Benzodiazepines: How They Work and How to Withdraw, was first published in 1999; it has become known as the Ashton Manual and has been translated into 11 languages.

-Ashton's research was influential, leading to changes in prescribing practices and guidelines recommended for benzodiazepines in 2013.
+Ashton's research was influential, leading to changes in prescribing practices and guidelines in Britain and the USA.
 Her research on psychotropic drugs led to over 200 journal articles, chapters and books, including over 50 papers concerning benzodiazepines alone.